While a mysterious concept to many, variance is an essencial part of the game and a key element in our betting software.

 You don’t need to know exactly what the above formula means, but note that the mean variance is inversely proportional to sample size.
 In other words, when sample size n increases, variance of the mean decreases.

 The following three graphs each show the probability distribution of the mean after a series of coin flips, but with a different number of trials.
 The purple one corresponds with 10 trials, the red one with 100 trials, and the blue with one 1000:

 The point here is that as you increase the number of coin flips, the mean is increasingly likely to be close to 0.5.
 If the number of trials is too small, variance will dominate results, making them unstable.

 Therefore, it’s important for any value bettor to place a large amount of trades.
 If you combine valuable bets with volume, you’ll be profitable in the long run.

 If you combine valuable bets (+ Expected Value) with a large volume of trades, you will significantly increase your chances of being profitable in the long run.

 As an example, this is the probability distribution of different profits after betting on 1000 coin flips with a 5 % edge (odds 2.10):

 How to reduce it?

 Hopefully, you’ve gained some insight on what variance is and why you want to minimize it.
-As to how you might do that, we’ve made an article on the subject already.
-Check it out here.
+If you want to learn more about how to reduce it and become a succesfull sports bettor, check it out here.